skyleaworlder/Hadoop-cfg/README.md

 cd ~/Hadoop-cfg
 sudo chmod 744 node_before_script.sh

-# "master" or "slave1" / "slave2" / ... are recommended
+# In this script, you should input the value of some important variables.
-# as the first parameter of "node_before_script"
+# e.g. master LAN-IP, the number of slaves, slave LAN-IPs...
-./node_before_script.sh [machine-hostname]
+./node_before_script.sh
 ```

 You can do a check job by executing the following instructions: